chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Loop Termination

-**Definition**: When and why the loop stops; what is known after termination.
+**Definition**: Describes the point at which and reason why the loop stops running, and what is true once it has stopped.

 **Relation**: Closely connected with loop initialization, loop variants and loop conditions.
-We need all relevant information to determine the properties of the variables after termination.
+Given all that information, we can deduce properties of variables after the loop ends.

 **Importance**: Critical for reasoning about final outcomes.